Judeorabueze/Installation-of-Ubuntu-Linux-on-a-Virtual-Machine-VM-/README.md

 At the completion of the file download, the Ubuntu ISO file was saved to my desktop.

 ### 3. Installed and Configured VirtualBox
+- Launched the already-installed Oracle VirtualBox.
+- On the <b>Tools bar</b>, clicked <b>New</b>.
+- In the <b>Create Virtual Machine</b> dialog box that appeared, I named my Ubuntu virtual machine <b>Ubuntu 1</b>.
+- Uploaded the downloaded Ubuntu ISO image.
+- The <b>Type, Subtype, and Version</b> fields were automatically populated.